MolarVerse/VibrationalAnalysis.jl/README.md

 ```

 # Acknowledgements
-This package was developed as part of the [MolarVerse](https://github.com/MolarVerse) project.
+This package was developed as part of the [MolarVerse](https://github.com/MolarVerse) organization.
 Significant contributions were made by:
 - Josef M. Gallmetzer @galjos
 - Jakob Gamper @97gamjak